snap-one/docs-driverworks/README.md

 ### DriverWorks APIs

-The DriverWorks API Reference Guide can be found [here][api].
-The API Reference Guide details each of the Interfaces supported through the DriverWorks SDK.
+The [DriverWorks API Reference Guide][api] details each of the Interfaces supported through the DriverWorks SDK.
 These Interfaces include numerous APIs that can be leveraged by your driver to facilitate communication between the driver and the Control4 O.S.

 ### DriverWorks XML

-The DriverWorks XML Reference Guide provides definitions for the XML elements supported in DriverWorks drivers.
-The guide can be found [here][xml].
+The [DriverWorks XML Reference Guide][xml] provides definitions for the XML elements supported in DriverWorks drivers.

 ### DriverWorks KNX

 Control4 supports integration with devices through standardized KNX control network topology.
-The DriverWorks KNX Implementation Guide can be found [here][knx].
+The [DriverWorks KNX Implementation Guide][knx] provides instruction on how to do this.
 The KNX protocol supports a wide variety of home automation applications including:

 - Lighting control
 - Heating/ventilation & Air Conditioning control